GeeksforGeeks-VIT-Bhopal/GeekWeek-Local/Readme.md

 Registration No. - 20BAI10188

 # What do I like?
 > Coding!
 Learning interesting/New stuff!
-Anime!
-Gaming!
+> Into Anime and Gaming!
 And much yet to discover ;)